Qatar: Health

 Healthcare standards are generally high.
 Qatari citizens are covered by a national health-insurance plan, while expatriates must either receive health insurance from their employers, or in the case of the self-employed, purchase insurance.
-Government healthcare spending is among the highest in the Middle East, with $4.7 billion being invested in healthcare in 2014.
-This was a $2.1 billion increase from 2010.
+Government healthcare spending is among the highest in the Middle East, with US$4.7B being invested in healthcare in 2014.
+This was a US$2.1B increase from 2010.
 The premier healthcare provider is Hamad Medical Corporation, established by the government as a non-profit healthcare provider, which runs a network of hospitals, ambulance services, and a home healthcare service, all of which are accredited by the Joint Commission.

 In 2010, spending on healthcare accounted for 2.2% of the country's GDP; the highest in the Middle East.
 In 2006, there were 23.12 physicians and 61.81 nurses per 10,000 inhabitants.
 The life expectancy at birth was 82.08 years in 2014, or 83.27 years for males and 77.95 years for females, rendering it the highest life expectancy in the Middle East.
 Qatar has a low infant mortality rate of 7 in 100,000.

 In 2006, there were 25 beds per 10,000 people, and 27.6 doctors and 73.8 nurses per 10,000 people.
 In 2011, the number of beds decreased to 12 per 10,000 people, whereas the number of doctors increased to 28 per 10,000 people.
 While the country has one of the lowest proportions of hospital beds in the region, the availability of physicians is the highest in the GCC.